 Partaking in weekly quizzes

-Handing in three live concert reviews (3 classical or 2 classical and 1 jazz).
+Handing in two live concert reviews (2 classical or 1 classical and 1 jazz).

 Taking an in class midterm and final exam.

-Logging on, participating, reading, listening, 20% of final grade
+Logging in, participating, reading, listening, 20% of final grade

 Concert reviews 20% of final grade